TryItOnline/cixl/README.md

 This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. The language is implemented as a straight forward 3-stage (parse/compile/eval) interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.
 The codebase has no external dependencies and is currently hovering around 3 kloc.

 ### Getting Started
-To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
-A primitive REPL is included, the executable weighs in at 400k.
-It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.
+To get started, you'll need a reasonably modern C compiler with GNU-extensions and CMake installed.
+A basic REPL is included, it's highly recommended to run it through ```rlwrap``` for a less nerve-wrecking editing experience.

 ```
 git clone https://github.com/basic-gongfu/cixl.git